andres-erbsen/dename-writeup/dename.md

-To allow for efficient manipulation and verification of the set of name-identity mappings, we store them in a binary radix tree whose keys are hashes of the names and whose values are hashes of the identities.
-The tree is also a Merkle tree: each leaf stores a hash of the (key, value) pair it represents, and each internal node stores the hash of its two children's hashes.
+To allow for efficient manipulation and verification of the set of name-identity mappings, we store them in a binary radix tree whose dictionary keys[^1] are hashes of the names and whose values are hashes of the identities.
+The tree is also a Merkle tree: each leaf stores a hash of the (dictionary key, value) pair it represents, and each internal node stores the hash of its two children's hashes.
 Since every piece of data is hashed into the root in a defined manner, the root hash effectively specifies the entire tree.
 This allows for several efficient operations, assuming clients have securely verified the root hashed with all the servers:
  - Name lookups: A client can send a request to a single server with a name.
 The server responds with the associated identity along with a proof that the name is actually in the tree.
-The proof consists of the list of hashes stored in the siblings of all the nodes along the path from the leaf to the root.
-To verify the proof, the client first hashes together the
+The proof consists of the list of hashes stored in the siblings of all the nodes along the path from the leaf to the root (and an indication of whether the siblings are to the left or the right of the path) -- the *Merkle hash path*.
+To verify the proof, the client first hashes together the (dictionary key, value) pair (i.e. the hashes of the name and the identity).
+   This hash is then hashed together with the server-provided hash stored in the sibling of the leaf, resulting in the hash of their parent.
+This is repeated recursively, hashing in the rest of the siblings all the way up to the root.
+If the resulting root hash matches, the client knows the identity is correct:
+   Assuming the hash is collision-resistant, the server cannot return any identity not associated with the name in the original tree, since finding a Merkle hash path that produces the correct root hash with an incorrect leaf hash is intractable.
+ - Name absence proofs: If a requested name is not in the tree, the server can prove its absence by returning the name-identity pairs right before and right after the missing name, as defined by the lexicographical order of the dictionary keys, along with the associated Merkle hash pathes.
+The client has to verify that both hash pathes result give the correct root hash and that there are indeed no nodes in between: up to their common ancestor, the former only has left siblings and the latter only has right siblings.

+[^1]: We use the term "dictionary keys" to avoid confusion with cryptographic keys, could be in the identities -- the dictionary values.]

 ## Verifiers, caches